giesselmann/nanopype/docs/rules/basecalling.md

 The basecller translates the raw electrical signal from the sequencer into a nucleotide sequence in fastq or fasta format.
 As input the packed **fast5** files as provided by the [storage](storage.md) module are required.

-In order to process the output of one Flow-Cell with the basecaller *albacore* run from within your processing directory:
+In order to process the output of one flow cell with the basecaller *albacore* run from within your processing directory:

-    snakemake --snakefile /path/to/nanopype/Snakefile sequences/albacore/20180101_FAH12345_FLO-MIN106_SQK-LSK108_WA01.fa.gz
+    snakemake --snakefile /path/to/nanopype/Snakefile sequences/albacore/runs/20180101_FAH12345_FLO-MIN106_SQK-LSK108_WA01.fastq.gz

 Valid file extensions are fasta/fa, fastq/fq in gzipped form.
-Providing a *runnames.txt* with one runname per line it is possible to process multiple Flow-Cells at once and merge the output into a single file e.g.:
+Providing a *runnames.txt* with one runname per line it is possible to process multiple flow cells at once and merge the output into a single file e.g.:

-    snakemake --snakefile /path/to/nanopype/Snakefile sequences/albacore.fa.gz
+    snakemake --snakefile /path/to/nanopype/Snakefile sequences/albacore/WA01.fastq.gz

-Furthermore a basic quality control of the Flow-Cell can be obtained by running:
+The tag *WA01* is arbitrary and may describe a corresponding experiment or cell line.
+Furthermore a basic quality control of the flow cell can be obtained by running:

-    snakemake --snakefile /path/to/nanopype/Snakefile sequences/albacore.fa.pdf
+    snakemake --snakefile /path/to/nanopype/Snakefile sequences/albacore/WA01.fastq.pdf

 The content of the QC depends on the basecaller and format.
 The sequence quality for instance is only stored in fastq format.